 For sales to be truly scalable, repeatable and predictable, businesses need a documented, measured and trained sales process that everyone follows every day.

-Typically, these decisions involve trade-offs (making choices and prioritising) and require a deep understanding of customers to identify accounts in which direct selling is either inefficient or ineffective.
-Even the best companies can benefit from more systematic, data-driven reviews of how they deploy their salespeople.
+Typically, these decisions involve trade-offs (making choices and prioritising) and require a deep understanding of customers to identify accounts in which direct selling is inefficient or ineffective.
+However, even the best companies can benefit from more systematic, data-driven reviews of how they deploy their salespeople.
 This form of analysis can expose critical gaps and significant growth opportunities which can boost sales revenues - in many cases, double-digit growth.

 Remember to increase face time with your key customers.
 Sales reps who spend less time on low-value administrative tasks can open up more time to add customer value and differentiate your company from your competitors—ultimately increasing their productivity.